 Following a decision by our members in 2011 to introduce a Pharmaceutical Scientist membership category, membership is now open to individuals working in, or those that have worked in, the basic, applied or the social sciences.

 Their role must be focused on the discovery, development, delivery, quality, safety, efficacy, regulation or usage of medicines and medical devices and their educational development in all its many aspects and for the ultimate benefit of the patient and public.

 If you wish to apply for Pharmaceutical Scientist membership you will need to meet the following criteria:

-- Have a degree (or equivalent) from a recognised institution
+- Have a degree (or equivalent), in a subject related to the pharmaceutical sciences from a recognised institution

 - Must be working in, or have worked in, an area of pharmaceutical science as outlined above

 - Have at least two years experience in a pharmaceutical scientist role

 We have added the term ‘or have worked in’ above as a criteria for eligibility to allow retired pharmaceutical scientists to be members.